grpc/grpc.io/content/docs/quickstart/java.md

 Just like we did before, from the `examples` directory:

- 1. Compile the client and server
+ 1. Compile the client and server:

     ```sh
     $ ./gradlew installDist
     ```

- 2. Run the server
+ 2. Run the server:

     ```sh
     $ ./build/install/examples/bin/hello-world-server
     ```

- 3. In another terminal, run the client
+ 3. From another terminal, run the client:

     ```sh
     $ ./build/install/examples/bin/hello-world-client